A Super-Resolution Framework for Tensor Decomposition: Numerical Experiments and Beyond

-We present numerical results to support our theory and to test the proposed computational methods.
-In particular, we examine the phase transition curves of the rate of success for three algorithms: i) ADMM implementation of \eqref{eqn:nonlinear} with ``Good Initialization" (ADMM-G), ii) ADMM with random initialization (ADMM-R) and iii) the SOS relaxation of order $d = 2$ (SOS-2).
-ADMM with ``Good Initialization" uses the output of the power method developed in \cite{Anandkumar:2014vt} as initialization.
+Now we perform some numerical results to test the performance of the proposed Burer-Monteiro factorization method.
+In particular, we will examine the phase transition of the rate of success for the ADMM implementation of the proposed Burer-Monteiro factorization approach \eqref{eqn:nonlinear} with random initialization.
+To illustrate the superiority of the proposed tensor nuclear norm approach, we compare it with the Least Squares formulation, that is, the L2 error minimization problem